Analytical engine: Computer science

 From 1872, Henry continued diligently with his father's work and then intermittently in retirement in 1875.
 In 1902 Alexander Rechnitzer relied on mechanical engines from clocks and music boxes to automate multiplication and division using rigid sequences and nested loops.
 The calculation of the square root was later automated by the Friden Calculating Machine Company.

 Percy Ludgate wrote about the engine in 1914 and published his own design for an analytical engine in 1909.
 It was drawn up in detail, but never built, and the drawings have never been found.
 Ludgate's engine would be much smaller (about 230 L than Babbage's, and hypothetically would be capable of multiplying two 20-decimal-digit numbers in about six seconds.

-In his work Essays on Automatics (1914) Leonardo Torres Quevedo, inspired by Babbage, designed a theoretical electromechanical calculating machine which was to be controlled by a read-only program.
-The paper also contains the idea of floating-point arithmetic.
-In 1920, to celebrate the 100th anniversary of the invention of the arithmometer, Torres presented in Paris the electromechanical arithmometer, which consisted of an arithmetic unit connected to a (possibly remote) typewriter, on which commands could be typed and the results printed automatically.
+In Essays on Automatics (1914), Leonardo Torres Quevedo expanded upon Babbage's ideas by proposing a theoretical electromechanical calculating machine controlled by a read-only program.
+The work also introduced concepts conceptually related to floating-point arithmetic and explored the possibility of automating complex reasoning processes through electromechanical means.
+In 1920, he demonstrated the feasibility of these ideas through an electromechanical arithmometer connected to a typewriter capable of automatically printing results.

 Vannevar Bush's paper Instrumental Analysis (1936) included several references to Babbage's work.
 In the same year he started the Rapid Arithmetical Machine project to investigate the problems of constructing an electronic digital computer.

-Despite this groundwork, Babbage's work fell into historical obscurity, and the analytical engine was unknown to builders of electromechanical and electronic computing machines in the 1930s and 1940s when they began their work, resulting in the need to re-invent many of the architectural innovations Babbage had proposed.
+Despite these developments, much of Babbage's original work remained relatively unknown to many builders of electromechanical and electronic computing machines in the 1930s and 1940s, resulting in the independent reinvention of several architectural ideas later associated with the analytical engine.
 Howard Aiken, who built the quickly-obsoleted electromechanical calculator, the Harvard Mark I, between 1937 and 1945, praised Babbage's work likely as a way of enhancing his own stature, but knew nothing of the analytical engine's architecture during the construction of the Mark I, and considered his visit to the constructed portion of the analytical engine "the greatest disappointment of my life".
 The Mark I showed no influence from the analytical engine and lacked the analytical engine's most prescient architectural feature, conditional branching.
 J. Presper Eckert and John W. Mauchly similarly were not aware of the details of Babbage's analytical engine work prior to the completion of their design for the first electronic general-purpose computer, the ENIAC.